rjdirisio/pyvibdmc/docs/analysis.rst

 ``tutorial_water_{i}``, where ``i`` is an integer between 0 and 4, and the ``output_folder`` is ``sample_sim_data`` for
 all 5 simulations.

-**Note: PyVibDMC takes in coordinates and potential energy values in atomic units.
-However, it returns geometries  for analysis in Angstroms, and energies in wavenumbers!**
+**Note: PyVibDMC takes in and outputs coordinates and potential energy values in atomic units by default!**

 **Note: We recommend that you specify simulation output to go outside the PyVibDMC package.**